commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 With PAYONE:

+ * TODO will negative line item amounts lead to failures? our custom line item can be used as a place to set discounts.
  * TODO when does `vauthorization` happen?  only on the Billing functionality?
  * TODO when does `vauthorization` happen?  only on the Billing functionality?
  * do we need to support `refund` txaction on notification if we trigger only debit and not refund?